daz-mitra/selenium-java-testng/README.md

 ### Screenshots
 There are two types of screenshots available in this framework takeFullPageScreenshot(String methodName) and takeScreenshot(String methodName).

-1. takeScreenshot(String methodName) - takes screenshot of the current view. works for every driver
+1. takeScreenshot(String methodName) - takes screenshot of the current view. works for every driver.
+Store in Screenshots folder.
 2. takeFullPageScreenshot(String methodName) - takes screenshot of the current view. works only with firefox driver.
+Store in Screenshots folder.
+3. addScreenshotToReport(String testName) - takes screenshot of the current view, and attached to allure-report test step.

 Screenshots saves in /Screenshots folder